Picking Winners in Daily Fantasy Sports Using Integer Programming: Problem Formulation

+\item[2.] {Each entry has a high variance in order to increase the probability it exceeds the threshold $t$.}

-With these expressions we want to understand how to construct a set of entries that will have a high probability of winning.
+\item[3.] {Each pair of entries have minimal correlation to increase the probability that at least one of the entries exceeds the threshold $t$.} \end{itemize} We can write the mean of $X_i$ as \hunter{ } The variance of $X_i$ is \hunter{ } and the covariance of $X_i$ and \hunter{$X_q$} is \hunter{ } With these expressions we want to understand how to construct a set of entries that will have a high probability of winning.
 To achieve a high mean, each entry should be chosen to maximize the sum of its resources' means.
-This insight is fairly obvious and very natural.
+This insight is fairly obvious and natural.
 The more interesting insights come from the variances and covariances of the entries.
-To obtain a more intuitive understanding of what entries have good properties with respect to their variance and covariance, we set the variance of each resource equal to one and constrain the correlation coefficient to be either zero, $\delta$, or $-\delta$ for some $\delta>0$.
-We can then characterize the variance of an entry by the number of pairs of resources that have a positive or negative correlation and the covariance of a pair of entries by the number of their shared resources and the number of pairs of resources with positive and negative correlations.
+To obtain a more intuitive understanding of what entries have good properties with respect to their variance and covariance, {suppose} the variance of each resource {is} equal to one{,} and the correlation coefficient to be either zero, $\delta$, or $-\delta$ for some $\delta>0$.
+We can then characterize the variance of an entry by the number of pairs of resources that have a positive or negative correlation{,} and the covariance of a pair of entries by the number of their shared resources and the number of pairs of resources with positive and negative correlations.
 Let us define for $X_i$ the number of positively and negatively pairs of correlated resources as $n_i^+$ and $n_i^-$.
-Let us also define for $X_i$ and $X_j$ the number of positively and negatively pairs of correlated resources as $n_{ij}^+$ and $n_{ij}^-$ and the number of shared resources as $n_{ij}$.
-We will also refer to $n_{ij}$ as the \emph{overlap} of entries $X_i$ and $X_j$ because this is the number of resources they have in common.
+Let us also define for $X_i$ and $X_q$ the number of positively and negatively pairs of correlated resources as $n_{iq}^+$ and $n_{iq}^-${,} and the number of shared resources as $n_{iq}$.
+We will also refer to $n_{iq}$ as the \emph{overlap} of entries $X_i$ and $X_j$ because this is the number of resources they have in common.
 With this notation, the variances and covariances can be written as